All Products

 3. On the Policy Center > Outbound Transfer Management tab, click Create Policy.

-4. In the Create Policy panel, create an outbound file policy as described in the following table.
+4. In the Create Policy panel, create an outbound file transfer policy as described in the following table.
 Then, click OK.

 Parameter